 What value did it have?
 George Adamson cared little for anything other than he was making possible a free life for lions.
-He knew that lions were not endangered, he acknowledged that there was no shortage of wild lions in Kora, he admitted that there was little of scientific value in what he did.
+He knew that lions were not endangered, he acknowledged that there was no shortage of wild lions in Kora, and he admitted that there was little scientific value in what he did.

 One could make the same answers to the question of slavery, substituting people for lions.
-To George it was a moral issue, not a scientific one.
+To George, it was a moral issue, not a scientific one.
 George did not disagree with the argument that lions familiar with humans were dangerous.
 He simply countered that so were wild lions.
 Even more, he considered man himself a greater threat to humans and other wildlife than lions.